charliecalvert/CloudNotes/Assignments/React/CongressAddressServer.md

 **NOTE**: _We could more easily put that JSON file in the public directory of our client, but I want to incrementally move toward the point where we will be serving data from a database.
 The first step is to set up the server that will eventually serve MongoDB data.
 For now, however, we will just have it forward the content of the **address-list.json** file in JSON format._

+We then add code into our AddressMaven project to iterate over the data served by our **AddressServer**:

+![Address Proxy Iterate Buttons][api]

+**IMAGE**: _The user can click the pink buttons to iterate over the records.
+As always, the developer tools are open on the right._

 ## Step One

 Go to JsObjects: